Paige Niemann

-Paige Niemann (born 2004) is an American Internet personality and OnlyFans creator.
-In 2019, she went viral on the video sharing app TikTok.
+Paige Niemann (born 2004) is an American Internet personality and Social Media content creator, more known for her content on TikTok and Instagram.
+In 2019, she went viral on the video sharing app TikTok due to her resemblance to Ariana Grande.

 Early life

-Paige Niemann was born in 2004.
-She is from California, United States, and was home-schooled.
+Paige Niemann was born on April 26, 2004 in Modesto, California.
+She was home-schooled, but also attended Big Valley Christian Private School in junior high.
 Niemann is half Sicilian and half German.
-At the age of twelve, Niemann started posting selfies and videos of herself dressed as Ariana Grande on musical.ly (now TikTok).
+According to Niemann, she was first compared to Ariana Grande by someone at her school when she was 10 years old.
+At the age of twelve, Niemann started posting selfies and videos of herself dressed as Grande on musical.ly (now TikTok).